 The issue is that training is viewed as a cost and not as an investment.
 In fact, learning and upgrading the skills of the employees make business sense.
 The interesting part is that it is a continuous process starting from the very first day.
 The actual issue in this rapidly growing economy should be the various ways in which companies provide training to their employees and whether they are effective enough to impact employee growth and thus meet the business objectives.

-The term 'training program' is often welcomed with a resonating sigh when discussed in the meeting room.
+The term ‘training program’ is often welcomed with a resonating sigh when discussed in the meeting room.
 The goal of these training courses—and most of such programs, for that matter—is to enhance execution and results.
-However, the way training is provided varies among organizations with difference in targets, products, and employees.
-68% of workers claim that training and development are most important company policies.
+However, the way training is provided varies among organizations with differences in targets, products, and employees.
+68% of workers claim that training and development are the most important company policies.

 The above ways of identification are not all in sync with business objectives.
 It is a waste of time and resources, for you do not clearly know if the audience in attendance is the same as the targeted one.
 Also, you are unaware of the suitable content which is to be trained.
 Also, these ways cannot assure if the program is useful enough to engage employees.
 A better training effectiveness strategy best measures the RoI of huge investments being made by the company.